nidheesh-m-vakharia/trace-ai/README.md

 - **AI**:

-  - Google’s Gemini API: We chose Google’s Gemini API for natural language processing because it offers powerful, efficient, and customizable models for text refinement, summarization, and understanding.
-It’s also highly reliable and backed by Google’s extensive research in AI.
+  - **OpenAI API**: We chose OpenAI's API for natural language processing because it offers powerful, efficient, and customizable models for text refinement, summarization, and understanding.
+It’s highly reliable and widely recognized for its capabilities in AI.

 - **Project Tools**:
   - GitHub for version control and collaboration.